 As a procurement professional, you know that talent in procurement has been a hot topic in recent years.
-Here at WNS-Denali, we have seen more organizations grapple with talent issues, so we decided to dive deeper into the key talent concerns for retail companies at SIG’s Global Executive Summit last fall.
+Here at WNS-Denali, we have seen more organizations grapple with talent issues, so we decided to dive deeper into the key talent concerns for retail companies at SIG’s Global Executive Summit a little while back.

 The all-star packed panel with procurement leaders from some of the largest retail brands in the world came together to such questions as: